msaemrow/surveyGenie-frontend/README.md

 This will execute the test cases defined in your project.

-7. To connect with the backend api, ensure that the back dependencies are installed and the api server is up and running.
+5. To connect with the backend api, ensure that the back dependencies are installed and the api server is up and running.
+If necessary navigate to that repository and follow instructions to install